- Health Professionals

 Community Health Assessment aNd Group Evaulation (CHANGE) Tool and Action Guide - data collection tool for community leaders

 Walk Steps - Mayoral directives can kick-start the creation of pedestrian action plans, pedestrian-oriented street design guidelines, and multiagency collaborations to meet safety goals.
 They are often faster and easier to institute than a city council ordinance, but can provide the impetus for city council-crafted bills to institutionalize a mayor’s pro-walking efforts.

-Last month, the Active Living Research released an infographic to encourage all residents within a community to engage in more physical activity.
+Active Living Research has released an infographic to encourage all residents within a community to engage in more physical activity.
 Overall, the info graphic highlights on key studies that have found built environments and/or programmatic modifications that saw significant improvements in physical activity participation.